Seanmaraks02/Educational-Management-SQL-Database-System/README.md

 # Educational Management Database System

 # Overview
 This project implements a comprehensive database system using Oracle SQL to manage an educational platform.
 It includes object-relational types, tables, triggers, stored procedures, and functions to handle students, instructors, admins, courses, modules, assignments, quizzes, projects, enrollments, and submissions.
-The system supports analytics and progress tracking, built on data from the Gold layer of an ETL pipeline.
+The system supports analytics and progress tracking.

 # Features
 - **Object-Relational Design**: Defines custom types (e.g., `Student_t`, `Course_t`) with nested tables for learning objectives and privileges.